Value Drifts: Tracing Value Alignment During LLM Post-Training: Acknowledgments

 \section{Acknowledgments}

-We thank the members of McGill, MILA and UBC NLP group for providing feedback throughout the project.
-This work was partly funded by a Doctoral Training Award from the Fonds de recherche du Québec – Nature et technologies, and R3AI Regroupments of NLP and Safety.
-MM is supported by the Mila P2v5 grant and the Mila-Samsung grant.
-KS is supported by ETH AI Center postdoctoral fellowship.
-VS is supported by Vector Institute for AI, Canada CIFAR AI Chairs program, CIFAR AI Catalyst Grant and an NSERC discovery grant.
-SR is supported by Canada CIFAR AI Chairs program, CIFAR AI Catalyst Grant, and a Mila–Samsung grant.
-We thank the Mila IDT team and the Digital Research Alliance of Canada for providing the compute resources used in our experiments.
+We thank members of Mila, McGill, and UBC NLP groups for providing feedback throughout the project.
+This work was partly funded by a Doctoral Training Award from Fonds de recherche du Québec – Nature et technologies, and R3AI Regroupments of NLP and Safety.
+MM is supported by Mila P2v5 grant and Mila-Samsung grant.
+KS is supported by an ETH AI Center postdoctoral fellowship.
+VS is supported by Vector Institute for AI, Canada CIFAR AI Chairs program, CIFAR AI Catalyst Grant, and NSERC Discovery Grant.
+SR is supported by Canada CIFAR AI Chairs program, CIFAR AI Catalyst Grant, and Mila–Samsung Grant.
+We thank Mila IDT team and Digital Research Alliance of Canada for providing compute resources used in our experiments.